snakearrow/objectpool/README.md

 - put arbitrary objects into pools
 - subscribe for new objects

-Possible uses cases for objectpool are: communication between threads, object storage, object distribution
+Possible use cases for objectpool are: communication between threads, object storage, object distribution

 ## Installation
 Currently there is no official release yet.
-You can build a python wheel by using\
+However, you can build a python wheel by using\
 `python3 -m build`\
 This will create a wheel which can be installed by using pip.